opensearch-project/ml-commons/docs/tutorials/agent_framework/RAG_with_conversational_flow_agent.md

 }
 ```
 Explanation of the output:
-1. `memory_id` is the conversation ID.
+1. `memory_id` is the identifier for the memory that groups all messages within a single conversation.
 Note this ID; you will use it in Step 4.2.
-2. `parent_message_id` is the current interaction (one round of question/answer).
-One conversation can have multiple interactions.
+2. `parent_message_id` is the identifier for current message (one round of question/answer) between human and AI.
+One memory can have multiple messages.

-To get the details of the conversation, call the Get Memory API:
+To get the details of the memory, call the Get Memory API:
 ```
 GET /_plugins/_ml/memory/gQ75lI0BHcHmo_cz2acL

 GET /_plugins/_ml/memory/gQ75lI0BHcHmo_cz2acL/messages
 ```
-To get the details of an interaction, call the Get Message API:
+To get the details of a message, call the Get Message API:
 ```
 GET /_plugins/_ml/memory/message/gg75lI0BHcHmo_cz2acZ
 ```
-For debugging purposes, each interaction and message has its own trace data.
+For debugging purposes, each message has its own trace data.
 To get trace data, call the Get Traces API:
 ```
 GET /_plugins/_ml/memory/message/gg75lI0BHcHmo_cz2acZ/traces
 ```